Textiili/Mtg-lotr-tracker/README.md

 expo-camera: Used for camera access (e.g., scanning cards).

-expo-screen-orientation: Locks screen orientation to portrait mode.
+expo-screen-orientation: Used to switch screen orientation in different views.

 expo-splash-screen: Manages the app’s splash screen during startup.

 expo-font: Loads custom fonts.

-expo-constants: Provides app metadata (version, OS environment, etc.).
+expo-constants: Provides app metadata (used for environment variable).

 expo-dev-client: Allows development using a custom Expo Go client.